 Beaked redfish have been targeted by a pelagic fishery outside the Norwegian Exclusive Economic Zone (EEZ) since 2004.
 Direct fishing has been permitted within the Norwegian EEZ since 2014, with bottom trawls as well as with pelagic trawl.
 There is no directed fishery for beaked redfish with other gears.
-53% of the reported catch of 45 340 tonnes in Subarea 2 in 2019 was taken by Norway, and 29% by Russia.
-Only EU countries and the Faroe Islands were fishing in the international waters.
+Of the reported catch of 54 227 tonnes in Subarea 2 in 2020, 62% were taken by Norway, and 25% by Russia.
 The Norwegian and Russian catches are mainly from the Norwegian EEZ or taken as bycatch in the Svalbard zone.
-37 Norwegian boats reported catches of beaked redfish, with 99.9% of the catch taken by bottom trawl.
+EU countries, the Faroe Islands, Russia, and UK also fished in the international waters.
+Of the Norwegian catches 94% were taken by bottom trawl.
 Since the different species of redfish are difficult to distinguish from one another, especially when they are young, all bycatch regulations apply to both beaked and golden redfish.
-According to Norwegian regulations, the minimum length is 30 cm outside and 32 cm within 12 nautical miles (NM) from the coast, with a bycatch of 10% per haul allowed.
+As per Norwegian regulations, the minimum length is 30 cm outside and 32 cm within 12 nautical miles (NM) from the coast, with a bycatch of 10% per haul allowed.
 Allowed bycatch in fishing for other fish is 20% for trawls outside 12 NM, and 10% for trawls within 12 NM, in both cases per haul and upon landing.
 For other gears, a 10% bycatch in weight per week applies inside 12 NM.
 Vessels using conventional gear and of less than 21 m in length are allowed 30% bycatch in weight per week from 1 August to 31 December.
 Bycatch of juvenile redfish is limited to three individuals per 10 kg of shrimp.